topcuburak/previousExperiences-Verilog-FPGA-SoCs/README.md

-There are four works from my previous experiences related to the using of FPGAs, SoCs, coding with Verilog and simulations via Modelsim and Vivado.
+Here are five works from my previous experiences related to using FPGAs, SoCs, coding with Verilog, and simulations via Modelsim and Vivado.

 ### 1) Implementation of Complicated mathematical operations based on Booth's Multiplication Algorithm